swig/swig/Doc/Manual/src/Fortran.md

 ## Dynamic-size array translation

-The `<typemaps.i>` library file provides a simple means of passing Fortran arrays by reference.
+The `<carrays.i>` library file provides a simple means of passing Fortran arrays by reference.
 It defines a two-argument typemap `(SWIGTYPE *DATA, size_t SIZE)` that is wrapped as a single Fortran argument, an array of `SWIGTYPE` values.
 For functions that accept but do not modify an array of values, the